Tips to help you make your property purchase easy!

 You should be wary of LIM’s supplied by the Real Estate Agent (“Agent”) or the Vendor as it could be out of date or have important information removed.
 Further, the Council only has a duty of care to, and contractual relationship with, the person who requested the LIM.

 One of the main reasons for obtaining a LIM is to check that all building consents have been obtained for any work undertaken on the dwelling, particularly for dwellings built and work completed after 1992.
 Building consents came into force with the Building Act 1991 (effective July 1992).
 Building work carried out before 1992 did not require a Code of Compliance Certificate (“CCC”).
 It is not unusual for dwellings built before 1991 to have no building permit as records prior to 1991 may have been destroyed or damaged by fire or flood.
 If there is a fire in the property you should pay particular attention to whether it has consent.
 Depending on the nature of work undertaken, it may also be necessary to check the scope of a CCC.
 If you are concerned about the absence of a CCC or permit, please contact me to discuss further.

 What if I decide not obtain a LIM?

 Please refer to my initial Letter of Engagement, which sets out the possible consequences of not obtaining a LIM.

 Who arranges and reviews the Builder’s Report?

 Again, you are responsible for arranging and reviewing the Builder’s Report.
-Should any issues arise, we will discuss your options with you.
+Should any issues arise, I will discuss your options with you.
 If you intend on nominating another entity as the purchaser, the Builder’s report should be addressed to that entity.
 This will allow the purchasing entity to rely on the report findings should weathertight or other issues arise after settlement.

 Who is responsible for arranging insurance?